-7 Healthy Eating Tips for the non-gym goers/Fitness people
+7 Healthy Eating Habits for the non-gym/Fitness people

 The Fight with Obesity starts in the Kitchen